Rhododendron traillianum

-Rhododendron traillianum (川滇杜鹃) is a rhododendron species native to southwest Sichuan, southeast Xizang, and northwest Yunnan, China, where it grows at altitudes of 3000-4300 m.
+Rhododendron traillianum (川滇杜鹃) is a rhododendron species native to southwest Sichuan, southeast Tibet, and northwest Yunnan, China, where it grows at altitudes of 3000-4300 m.
 It is an evergreen shrub or small tree that grows to 2-8 m in height, with leaves that are oblong-lanceolate to elliptic, 5–12 by 2.5–5 cm in size.
 The flowers are white or pink, with crimson spots and purple-red basal flecks.